Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved University of Texas Medical Branch (UTMB) at its Galveston facility, reporting 1,512 affected workers.
+The largest notice was filed by University of Texas Medical Branch (UTMB) at its Galveston facility, reporting 1,512 affected workers.
 University of Texas Medical Branch (UTMB) followed with 411 workers.

 Trend & Outlook